Richardson Olmsted Complex: Preservation efforts

 The Preservation Coalition of Erie County (renamed "Preservation Buffalo Niagara" in October 2008) filed a lawsuit resulting in New York State establishing the Richardson Center Corporation in 2006 to rehabilitate the site and the State committing $100 million towards rehabilitation.
 Both former New York State Assembly Member Sam Hoyt, and former Buffalo State College President Muriel A. Howard, were involved in plans for the restoration and reuse of the Richardson.

 Perimeter fencing and lighting were installed and a Peace Officer was hired to conduct regular patrols and prevent and deter further crime at the complex.
 On March 5, 2008, stabilization began with the most severely damaged buildings, including the roof and down-spouts.
 Stabilization was completed in 2012.

 On April 10, 2010, a fire occurred.
 The cause of the fire was under investigation.
 Damage was estimated at $200,000.

 In 2013, the South Lawn landscape on the property was completed.

 During the planning stages, the Richardson Center Corporation has used an active public process, aimed to help to inform the Master Plan during all phases of redevelopment for the Campus, including several public meetings.
 A Community Advisory Group includes representatives from the adjacent neighborhoods, business districts, cultural institutions, Buffalo Psychiatric Center, SUNY Buffalo State, and historic preservation groups.

-Currently, the building is being restored by Douglas Development Corporation and Antunovich Associates.
+Currently, the building is being restored by Douglas Development Corporation.

 Hotel Henry Urban Resort Conference Center

 On January 25, 2013, Phase I plans were announced to redevelop one third of the Campus into Hotel Henry Urban Resort Conference Center, 100 Acres: The Kitchens at Hotel Henry and the Buffalo Architecture Center, both within the Towers Building and two flanking buildings.

 This first phase of redevelopment was completed in 2016.
-Hotel Henry and the 100 Acres opened in May 2017, and the architecture center will open thereafter.
+Hotel Henry and the 100 Acres opened in May 2017.
+In 2020, due to the stress of the global COVID-19 pandemic, Hotel Henry closed.

+Douglas Development and Hotel Richardson

+In 2021, Douglas Development Corporation (Douglas Jemal) began leasing the property from the non-profit Richardson Center Corporation, with the intent to restore the remaining buildings on Campus.

+In March 2023, Douglas Development Corporation re-opened the hotel under the new name Hotel Richardson.
+The hotel has a total of 88 rooms, and is walking distance from numerous Buffalo museums like the Buffalo AKG Art Museum, Burchfield Penney Art Center, and Buffalo History Museum.

+Lipsey Architecture Center Buffalo

+As of summer 2023, planning continues for the construction of the Lipsey Architecture Center Buffalo at the Richardson Olmsted Campus.
+The proposed cultural institution will focus on Western New York's rich architectural history.

+Recently, the LACB opened two exhibits on the ground floor of the Hotel Richardson.
+One with a focus on general Buffalo architecture, and one that provides a brief history of the Buffalo State Asylum for the Insane.